kendraio/kendraio-app/README.md

 A devcontainer.json file in your project tells Visual Studio Code (and other services and tools that support the format) how to access (or create) a development container with a well-defined tool and runtime stack.
 This file is used to automatically configure Codespaces, and it will also allow for local development using containers.

 Setting up a local development environment
 ------------------------------------------

-You will need to install node, npm, and the Angular CLI.
+If you are not running inside a container, you will need to install node, npm, and the Angular CLI.

-Clone the repo.
+* Clone the repo.
-Run `npm install`
+* Run `npm install`

 You can start the development server using `npm run serve:dev` or use `npm run e2e:serve_and_retest_on_change`, which will run the dev server and tests upon changes.